samsorrahman/samsorrahman/README.md

-### I'm a Python Django Developer, Teacher and Researcher!
+### I'm a Python Django Developer, Teacher, and Researcher!
-- 🔭 I have got different certification Courses.
-- 🔭 I’m currently working as Frelancer.
+- 🔭 I’m currently working as a freelancer.
 -🌱 I’m currently learning Backend Engineering
 -🤝 I’m looking for help with finding projects to contribute to!
--💬 Ask me about open source, web development, and React as well as community building.
+-💬 Ask me about open source, web development, React, and community building.
 - 📢 Love to teach and inspire students.
-Taught over more then 100 students.
+Taught more than 100 students.
 - 🥅 2023-24 Goals: Full Stack Developer | 300+ Programing Practice | Becoming Ambassador | Lead | Expert
 - 💎 If you are a Tech boy/girl let's get connected